 He subordinated the law, yet harmoniously united grace with it, not confusing the distinctive characteristics of the one with the other, but effecting the transition in a way most fitting for God.
-He changed whatever was burdensome, servile and oppressive into what is light and liberating, so that we should be enslaved no longer under the elemental spirits of the world, as the Apostle says, nor held fast as bondservants under the letter of the law.
+He changed whatever was burdensome, servile and oppressive into what is light and liberating, so that we should be enslaved no longer under the elemental spirits of the world, as the Apostle says, nor held fast as bond-servants under the letter of the law.

 This radiant and manifest coming of God to men most certainly needed a joyful prelude to introduce the great gift of salvation to us.
 The present festival, the birth of the Mother of God, is the prelude, while the final act is the fore-ordained union of the Word with flesh.
 Today the Virgin is born, tended and formed and prepared for her role as Mother of God, who is the universal King of the ages.

 Therefore, let all creation sing and dance and unite to make worthy contribution to the celebration of this day.
 Let there be one common festival for saints in heaven and men on earth.
 Let everything, mundane things and those above, join in festive celebration.
 Today this created world is raised to the dignity of a holy place for him who made all things.
 The creature is newly prepared to be a divine dwelling place for the Creator.

-Though the New Testament tells us nothing about the birth of Mary, the nativity of Mary is recorded in the Protoevangelion of St. James, a second century work that is not part of the canon of Sacred Scripture.
+Though the New Testament tells us nothing about the nativity or birthday of Mary, the birth of the Theotokos is recorded in the Protoevangelion of St. James, a second century work that is not part of the canon of Sacred Scripture.
 There we are told that her parents were Saints Joachim and Ann.
-The traditional place of the birth of the Blessed Virgin Mary is under the crusader Church of St. Ann in Jerusalem where Joachim and Anna were believed to have lived.
-The Roman Catholic Church teaches that by a special act of Divine Providence, the birth of the Blessed Virgin Mary occured without the transmission of Original Sin.
+The place traditionally regarded as the site of the birth of the Mother of God is in a cave under the crusader Church of St. Ann in Jerusalem where Joachim and Anna were believed to have lived.
+The Catholic Church teaches that by a special act of Divine Providence, the birth of the Blessed Virgin Mary occurred without the transmission of original sin.
 This doctrine is known as the Immaculate Conception.